ruslanbay/ipu4-next/README.md

 ## 5. Modify kernel configuration

-To enable or disable any features using the kernel configuration, run `make editconfig` or `make oldconfig`.
+To enable or disable any features using the kernel configuration, run `make menuconfig` or `make oldconfig`.
+Or you can use `make localmodconfig` to create a config based on current config and loaded modules (lsmod).

 This will invoke the menuconfig interface for you to edit specific configuration files related to the Ubuntu kernel package.
 You will need to explicitly respond with Y or N when making any config changes to avoid getting errors later in the build process.